-Commodity market facilitates an exchange of physical goods among residents in a country.
-Individuals aiming to diversify their portfolio can undertake investments in both perishable and non-perishable products, thereby not only mitigating the risk factor, but also providing a hedge against inflation rates in an economy.
+A commodity market facilitates an exchange of physical goods among residents in a country.
+Individuals aiming to diversify their portfolio can undertake investments in both perishable and non-perishable products, thereby not only mitigating the risk factor but also providing a hedge against inflation rates in an economy.

-Types of Commodities in the market , available for trading are categorised into the following classes, based on their inherent nature –
+Kinds of commodities available for trading are categorised into the following classes based on their inherent nature –

-As of 2019, some examples of commodities in the market that were most commonly traded in major commodity exchanges in India included crude oil and silver.
-While crude oil acts as one of the most important energy sources required for virtually every industry, silver is one of the most precious metals other than gold with a steady demand.
+Some examples of commodities in the market that were most commonly traded in major commodity exchanges in India included crude oil and silver.
+While crude oil acts as one of the most important energy sources required for virtually every industry, silver is one of the most precious metals other than gold, with a steady demand.

 As crude oil is not domestically available in abundance, almost 82% of it is imported from OPEC and Middle Eastern countries.
 Similarly, silver is traded in extensive quantities from countries such as Mexico, Peru, etc.

-All activities of such nationwide exchanges come under the regulation of Commodity Derivatives Market Regulation (CDMRD) of Securities and Exchange Board of India, which merged with Forward Market Commission in 2015.
+All activities of such nationwide exchanges come under the regulation of the Commodity Derivatives Market Regulation (CDMRD) of the Securities and Exchange Board of India, which merged with the Forward Market Commission in 2015.